bcgov/PIMS/tools/propertyCheck/README.md

      If you get a result similar to "Python x.x.x" you may procede.

      If you get a result similar to "python: command not found" please navigate to the [Python download site](https://www.python.org/downloads/) to download.

+2. shapely must be installed to run with flags: run, p, and l.
+To install please run

+    `pip install shapely` OR `pip3 install shapely`

+    If you are unsure if the package is correctly installed try running the script.
+If shapely is not installed you will get a message similar to "Must have the following packages to run: ['shapely']."

-2. Place the file you would like to process in the 'data' folder.
+Place the file you would like to process in the 'data' folder.
 3. Run the script with the following structure.
 Use python3 if that is what worked in step 1:

     `python(3) <path_to_property_check.py>property_check.py.py <flag1> <file1>`